Maha gender budget statement paints bleak picture for women

 The statement disclosed that crimes against women were steadily increasing, while, as per the National Crime Record Bureau, Maharashtra recorded the maximum number of missing women complaints in the country.
 "In calendar year 2016, 28,316 women went missing.
 The figures increased to 29,279 in 2017 and 33,964 in 2018," said the report.

 Quoting a 2018 McKinsey Global Institute report on 'Advancing Women's Equality in Asia Pacific', the statement said, "Participation of women at professional and technical jobs in the state is at 46 per 100 men.
 Financial inclusion of women stands at 47 women per 100 men."
-PTI ND BNM BNM.
+A sum of Rs 70,591 crore will be for children related schemes, which is 17.46 per cent of the budget outlay of Rs 4,04,385 crore..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)